 The first three talks presented nitrogen input estimates for the EU, US and Baltic region, respectively, based on a subset of RCP/SSP combinations representing best- to worst-case outcomes.
 In each case, relevant RCP/SSP inputs developed at the global scale - from crop yields to fertilizer inputs - were integrated within regionally focused models.
 Several key drivers of future nitrogen flows were common across all presentations: namely diets, food waste, and bioenergy production.
 The magnitude and distribution of future nitrogen flows in these regions and others will be heavily dependent on these drivers, suggesting that certain measures to limit climate change (such as increased bioenergy) may be inconsistent with a world committed to less nitrogen pollution.
-In addition, global trade flows could limit the environmental benefits of nitrogen losses could be offset by increased meat exports to meet increasing demands across the rest of the world.
+In addition, global trade flows could limit the environmental benefits of nitrogen policies, because a national policy to, for example, limit meat consumption to reduce nitrogen losses could be offset by increased meat exports to meet increasing demands across the rest of the world.